xeokit/xeokit-perf-test/README.md

 ### 5. Disable WebGL depth mask

-Maybe Safari doesn't like how xeokit enables writing to depth buffer before each frame?
+Maybe Safari doesn't like how xeokit enables the depth mask before each frame?
+Let's try disabling that.

 ````javascript
 gl.depthMask(true);